rpeshkov/vscode-text-tables/README.md

 - Easy table cells navigation
 - Support for [org](https://orgmode.org/manual/Built_002din-table-editor.html#Built_002din-table-editor) and [markdown](https://help.github.com/articles/organizing-information-with-tables/) tables

+## Activation

+Extension is automatically activated when you open markdown or org file.
+If you want to use this extension in any other file, just trigger `Text Tables: Enable` command in command pallete.

 ## Commands

 Extension provides several commands that are available in the Command Palette:

+- `Text Tables: Enable` - enable extension.
 - `Text Tables: Create table` - create new table in cursor position.
 - `Text Tables: Format under cursor` - reformat the table under cursor.
 - `Text Tables: Enter table mode` - enter [table mode](#table-mode).